-Our potential risks and uncertainties are presented in the section titled “Item 1A.
-Risk Factors” disclosed in our Annual Report on Form 10-K for the year ended December 31, 2021 filed with the SEC on March 18, 2022 and all other filings with the SEC after that date.
+Our potential risks and uncertainties are presented in the section titled “Item 1A-Risk Factors” disclosed in our Annual Report on Form 10-K for the year ended December 31, 2021 filed with the SEC on March 18, 2022 and all other filings with the SEC after that date.
 We disclaim any obligation to update and revise statements contained in these materials to reflect changed assumptions, the occurrence of unanticipated events or changes to future operating results over time, unless required by law.
-The following are some of the risks and uncertainties, although not all risks and uncertainties, that could cause our actual results to differ materially from those presented in our forward looking statements:
+The following are some of the risks and uncertainties relating to us, although not all risks and uncertainties, that could cause our actual results to differ materially from those presented in our forward-looking statements:

-- Although we intend to seek a listing of our shares of common stock on a national stock exchange when we believe market conditions are favorable to do so, there is no assurance that our shares of common stock will be listed.
-No public market currently exists, or may ever exist, for shares of our common stock and our shares are, and may continue to be, illiquid.
+- No public market currently exists, or may ever exist, for shares of our common stock and our shares are, and may continue to be, illiquid.

 - We focus on acquiring and owning a diversified portfolio of healthcare-related assets located in the United States and are subject to risks inherent in concentrating investments in the healthcare industry.

-- We depend on tenants for our revenue and, accordingly, our revenue is dependent upon the success and economic viability of our tenants.
+- We depend on tenants for our rental revenue and, accordingly, our rental revenue is dependent upon the success and economic viability of our tenants.
 Lease terminations, tenant default and bankruptcy have adversely affected and could in the future adversely affect our income and cash flow.

-- The offering price and repurchase price for our shares under the DRIP and our share repurchase program may not, among other things, accurately reflect the value of our assets and may not represent what a stockholder may receive on a sale of the shares, what they may receive upon a liquidation of our assets and distribution of the net proceeds or what a third party may pay to acquire the Company.
+- Estimated Per-Share NAV may not accurately reflect the value of our assets and may not represent what a stockholder may receive on a sale of the shares, what they may receive upon a liquidation of our assets and distribution of the net proceeds or what a third party may pay to acquire us.

 - The stockholder rights plan adopted by our board of directors, our classified board and other aspects of our corporate structure and Maryland law may discourage a third party from acquiring us in a manner that might result in a premium price to our stockholders.